psecio/jwt/README.md

 ### Custom Claim values

-You can also add your own custom claim values to the JWT payload using the `custom` method.
+You can also add your own custom claim values to the JWT payload using the `private` method.
 The first paramater is the value and the second is the claim "type" (key):

 ```php
 <?php